Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

 Let $t_0=0 <t_1<t_2< \cdots$, be an increasing sequence in $[0,1]$ converging to $1$.
 Assume that $H^t$, for $t$ in $[t_0,t_1]$, denotes the homotopy obtained above between $\Psi$ and $H_1$ relative the little Julia sets $J_{1,i}$.
 Also, let $H^t$, for $t \in [t_n, t_{n+1}]$, $n=1,2,\dots$, denote the homotopy between $H_n$ and $H_{n+1}$ relative the little Julia sets of level $n+2$.

-It follows from the construction that $H^t(z)$ eventually stabilizes for any fixed $z$ and equals to $H(z)$.
-Indeed, the \textit{a priori} bounds assumption implies that the diameter of the topological disks $\mathbb{V}_{n,i}$ tends to zero as $n \ra \infty$.
-Therefore, the uniform distance between $H^t$ and $H$ tends to zero as $t \ra 1$.
-We conclude that $H^t$, for $t$ in $[0,1]$, defines a homotopy between $\Psi$ and $H$ relative the postcritical set.
+It follows from the construction that for any fixed $z$, $H^t(z)$ eventually stabilizes and equals to $H(z)$.
+Indeed, the \textit{a priori} bounds assumption implies that the diameters of the topological disks $\mathbb{V}_{n,i}$ tend to zero as $n \ra \infty$.
+Therefore, the supremum distance between $H^t$ and $H$ tends to zero as $t\ra 1$.
+We conclude that $H^t$, for $t$ in $[0,1]$, defines a homotopy between $\Psi$ and $H$ relative $\pc(f)$.
 Hence, $H$ is a Thurston conjugacy between $f$ and $\tilde{f}$. \end{proof}